opifexM/FileComparison/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/2512a54eb032a526707d/maintainability)](https://codeclimate.com/github/opifexM/FileComparison/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/2512a54eb032a526707d/test_coverage)](https://codeclimate.com/github/opifexM/FileComparison/test_coverage)

-# FileComparison
+# File Comparison

-FileComparison is a robust command-line utility engineered to detect differences between two configuration files.
+File Comparison is a robust command-line utility engineered to detect differences between two configuration files.
 Developed using JavaScript and Node.js, the application supports both JSON and YAML file formats, making it versatile and applicable to a variety of use cases.

 ## Description